Table of Contents for this Page

 The average cost of carpet cleaning is $0.33 per square foot, which comes to about $28 to $72 per room based on room size and what treatments are applied.
-Most homeowners pay between $260 and $550 for carpet cleaning in a 3 bedroom home.
+Most homeowners pay a price that is between $260 and $550 for carpet cleaning in a 3 bedroom home.

 Expect to pay about $300 to have 1,000 square feet of carpet cleaned when the carpeting is in average condition with minor stain treatment needed.
 Cost can be a little lower when the carpet is in good condition with few stains – or significantly higher when heavily soiled with larger stains.